Consumer Debt - Financial Regulation

 - Retain the repossessed vehicle for 15 days allowing you the opportunity to reinstate the contract.

 If your complaint is against a car dealership, please contact the Maryland Motor Vehicle Administration (MVA) at 410-768-7000 to file a written complaint.

 You may file a complaint with the Commissioner of Financial regulation if you believe you are facing unlawful repossession of your vehicle by a financing company.

 The Office of Financial Regulation licenses or registers, and regulates providers of a variety of financial services involved in the debt space.
 These include the following:

 - credit service businesses

 - debt management companies

 - collection agencies

 - credit reporting agencies

-To learn more about managing debt, debt relief services, debt management scams and your rights under federal law, visit the Federal Trade Commission’s “Coping with Debt” page.
+To learn more about managing debt, debt relief services, debt management scams and your rights under federal law, visit the Federal Trade Commission’s “How to Get Out of Debt” page.